Housing Brochure | Housing Handbook | Housing Complex and Floor Plans

 Residence Life contract remain in effect for the entire academic year.
 Contracts are processed on a first come, first served basis.
 Students may choose to opt out of the contract for the spring semester, provided they meet at least one of the criteria listed above.
 If a student decides to opt out, written notification must be provide to the Residence Life Office by the last day of fall final exams.

 Rooms are reserved on a first come, first serve basis.
-Students must complete the Residence Life Application and submit the $120 non-refundable application fee.
-Application will be processed upon receipt of the fee.
-If space is available, the fee will reserve your room until the first move in day of each semester.
+Students must complete the Residence Life Application and submit the $120 non-refundable application deposit.
+Application will be processed upon receipt of the deposit.
+If space is available, the deposit will reserve your room until the first move in day of each semester.

 Barton Residence Halls and Floor Plans